 ← Blog

-The quick answer: GPT-4o costs $2.50/1M input and $10.00/1M output.
-GPT-4.1 costs $2.00/1M input and $8.00/1M output — about 20% less across the board.
-For text-only workloads, you should be benchmarking GPT-4.1 as your default.
+The numbers, as of April 2026: GPT-4o is $2.50/1M input and $10.00/1M output.
+GPT-4.1 is $2.00/1M input and $8.00/1M output.
+About 20% cheaper across the board for text-only work.

-When GPT-4o is the right choice
+When GPT-4o is still the right call

-When GPT-4.1 is the better choice
+When GPT-4.1 is the better default

-The larger cost lever is not GPT-4o vs GPT-4.1 — it is whether you are routing simple tasks to a mini model at all.
-GPT-4o mini costs $0.15/1M input and $0.60/1M output — 16× cheaper on input than GPT-4o.
+Switching between flagships is the small lever.
+The big one is whether you're routing simple tasks to a mini model in the first place.
+GPT-4o mini is $0.15/1M input and $0.60/1M output — 16× cheaper on input than GPT-4o.
 GPT-4.1 mini is $0.40/1M input and $1.60/1M output.

 Need cost per customer, not just totals?